rbisdorff/Digraph3/docSphinx/tutorial.rst

 An interesting experiment consists now in dividing the given complete linear voting profiles *lvpStudents.py* and *lvpInternships.py* into three parts: the three best-ranked options are considered to be approved and the three last-ranked are considered to be disapproved.

 The :py:class:`~votingProfiles.LinearVotingProfile` class provides a special :py:class:`~votingProfiles.LinearVotingProfile.save2BipolarApprovalVotingProfile` mathod for extracting from a given complete linear voting profile a corresponding bipolar approval profile with two parameters for controlling the number of approved as well as the number of disapproved candidates.
-With the :py:class:`votingProfiles.BipolarApprovalVotingProfile` class we may reload these stored bipolar approval profiles (see :numref:`internships6` Line 2-4).
+With the :py:class:`votingProfiles.BipolarApprovalVotingProfile` class we can reload these stored bipolar approval voting profiles (see :numref:`internships6` Line 2-4).

 .. code-block:: pycon
    :name: internships6